Vladster2/CS506-Project/README.md

 ```

 ### Data Collection
 We will use a dataset that has box office information from each movie and within the dataset it will also contain information such as movie name, genre, and release date information.
 We will use a dataset from Kaggle for this information regarding movies: https://www.kaggle.com/datasets/karthiknamboori1/movie-datasets.
 We will also need information about the S&P 500 for this project.
-We can download a dataset from https://www.nasdaq.com/market-activity/index/spx/historical that contains this data.
+We used the Yahoo Fianance python

 ## Midterm Report Video

 https://www.youtube.com/watch?v=hgbGlpkEcKk

-## Description of data processing done so far
+## Description of data processing

 We created seperate .csv files that just have horror movies from our first movie dataset .csv file.
 We have also created .csv files that contain a movie's budget and revenue adjusted for inflation.